igooor-bb/GreedyKit/README.md

 import GreedyKit
 ```

-The package includes two separate but similar components for displaying images and videos that can change the capture prevention mode.
+The package includes two separate but similar components for displaying **images** and **videos** that can change the capture prevention mode on demand.

 ### UIKit